-e it is protected by offense: Restitution.
-Principal/Student conference, detention, in school suspension, ention, or in-school suspension180 days out-of-school suspension, or expulsion.
+First Offense: Restitution.
+Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-nsion, 1-180 dsnb.eutrefnschred.sus reastion ion exputsion suspension, 1-180 days out-of-school suspension, or expulsion.
+Subsequent Offense: Restitution.
+In-school suspension, 1-180 days out-of-school suspension, or expulsion.

-t not limikighting (scoalso, of Assa of i) and alust and an bat in which both parties have contributed to the conflict either verbally or by physical acol suspention Achi in 80 rations with a social social social and a second as seen and a second a second ays out-of-sclfitedtsOffenseionPrincipal/Standent conference, detention, in-school suspension, or 1-180 days out-of-school suspension, corporal punishment and juvenile authorities contacted.
+Fighting (see also, "Assault") - Mutual combat in which both parties have contributed to the conflict either verbally or by physical action.
+Administrators will use discretion when assessing penalties.
+The aggressor may be punished more severely.

+First Offense: Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension, and juvenile authorities contacted.

-procedure EHBs Areant Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.